trschmitt/smoothie-mixology/README.md

-# README
+# Smoothie Mixology

-This README would normally document whatever steps are necessary to get the application up and running.
+## Ruby on Rails API with a Create-React-App front end.

+- Deployed to Heroku at https://smoothie-mixology.herokuapp.com/

 Things you may want to cover:

-* Ruby version
+* Ruby on Rails version

-* System dependencies

-* Configuration

-* Database creation
+  - 2.5.1

-* Database initialization
+* Database

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+  - PostgreSQL API

 * Deployment instructions

-* ...
+  - ``` rake start ``` will start both the Ruby on Rails API and React servers and open the application.